aldebarankwsuperrr/KTP-Data-Extractor/README.md

 1. **Batch Processing**: Enable batch processing for multiple KTP images at once.
 2. **Enhanced Detection**: Optimize KTP detection for more precise wrapping and alignment, ensuring better accuracy and presentation.
 3. **Model Improvements**: Fine-tune models for more accurate detection and text extraction.
-4. **Multilingual Support**: Expand the OCR capabilities to support multiple languages.
-5. **Mobile Deployment**: Create a mobile version for easier KTP extraction on-the-go.
+4. **Mobile Deployment**: Create a mobile version for easier KTP extraction on-the-go.

 ---
 ## 🤝 Contributing